qiq15001/Webpage/content/project/c-project/index.md

   image: ""
 ---

-Construct the stochastic multi-stage model to estimate transition probability among five stages from a new classification of memory impairment and establish reversible model.
+Construct a Bayesian stochastic multi-stage model to estimate transitional probabilities and evaluate the correlation among different transitions.